Pasoy/ml-projects/NOTES.md

 If already at the local minimum it will not change.

 ### Learning rate (alpha)
- * is it is too small, gradient descent can be slow
+ * Is it is too small, gradient descent can be slow
- * if it is too large, gradient descent can overshoot the minimum. it may fail to converge or even diverge
+ * If it is too large, gradient descent can overshoot the minimum. it may fail to converge or even diverge
- * after descent, it will automatically take smaller steps
+ * After descent, it will automatically take smaller steps
- * to choose the rate, try a range of numbers like `..., 0.001, 0.01, 0.1, 1,..`
+ * To choose the rate, try a range of numbers like `..., 0.001, 0.01, 0.1, 1,..`

 ### "Batch" gradient descent
 Means each step of gradient descent uses all training data.

 ### Debugging
-make a plot with *number of iterations* (noi) on the x-axis. plot the cost function over the *noi* of gradient descent.
+Make a plot with *number of iterations* (noi) on the x-axis. plot the cost function over the *noi* of gradient descent.
-if the cost function increases, we probably need to decrease our learning rate.
+If the cost function increases, we probably need to decrease our learning rate.

 ***

 # Linear algebra

 ## Matrix
- * is an rectangular array of numbers.
+ * Is an rectangular array of numbers.
- * dimension of matrix: number of rows * number of columns.
+ * Dimension of matrix: number of rows * number of columns.
- * usually uppercase
+ * Usually uppercase

 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/matrix_example_1.png">
 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/matrix_example_2.png">